STUDY ABROAD FACULTY

-Professor of Law and former University President Matthew J. Wilson has been at The University of Akron since 2014.
-He has 25 years of international experience in legal, business and educational matters in the United States, Japan, Korea, the Philippines, and the U.S. Commonwealth of the Northern Mariana Islands.
+President Wilson was named the fifth president of Missouri Western State University in 2019.
+Between 2014-2019, he served in various capacities at the University of Akron including Professor of Law, Dean of the School of Law, and University.
+He has 30 years of international experience in legal, business and educational matters in the United States, Japan, Korea, the Philippines, and the U.S. Commonwealth of the Northern Mariana Islands.
 Professor Wilson specializes in international business law, intellectual property law, commercial litigation, international dispute resolution, comparative law, and Japanese law.
 His publications include articles and books in both English and Japanese regarding jury trials, trial advocacy, cross-border litigation, and comparative law, among other things.
 Professor Wilson earned both a B.S. in Political Science and a B.A in Asian Studies from the University of Utah, and his J.D. is from Temple University School of Law.
 He has both law firm and in-house practice experience and has a wide range of academic experience, including having served as the first director of the law program at Temple University's Japan Campus (also serving as Associate Professor of Law, General Counsel, Associate Dean and Senior Associate Dean).
 Professor Wilson has also served as an international scholar for several years at Kyung Hee University Law School and has taught international negotiations there on several occasions.

 Sarah M. R. Cravens